goosewobbler/package-versioner/README.md

 {
-  "preset": "conventional-commits", // Preset for conventional-commits analysis "tagPrefix": "v",                 // Prefix for Git tags (e.g., v1.0.0) "commitMessage": "chore(release): v${version}", // Template for the release commit "versionStrategy": "conventional", // or "branchPattern" "baseBranch": "main",               // Base branch for calculations "branchPattern": [                // Used if versionStrategy is branchPattern
+  "preset": "conventional-commits", // Preset for conventional-commits analysis "tagPrefix": "v",                 // Prefix for Git tags (e.g., v1.0.0) "commitMessage": "chore(release): v${version}", // Template for the release commit (defaults to this if omitted) "versionStrategy": "commitMessage", // Use conventional commit messages (default) or "branchPattern" "baseBranch": "main",               // Base branch for calculations "branchPattern": [                // Used if versionStrategy is branchPattern
     "feature:minor",